hyperledger/toc/project-lifecycle.md

 # Dormant

 Projects enter the *Dormant* state when the normal functions are suspended or slowed down for a period of time.
-The TSC decides to move project to or from the *Dormant* state upon request.
+The TSC decides to move a project to or from the *Dormant* state upon request.
 If *Dormant* projects are re-activated, they re-enter the *Incubation* state even if they entered the *Dormant* state from the *Graduated* state.